 * I'm relieved we stay a low-rise part of Bangkok, because the idea of being anywhere with a skybridge above me right now is terrifying

 In a few weeks or a few months I'll be leaving you, Thailand.
-(Not because of this incident, but because China's contemporary art and its fringe cultures turn me on in a way that nowhere else's does right now.)
+(Not because of this incident, but because China's contemporary art and its minority cultures interest me more than anywhere else's right now.)
 When I do leave you, while my man may have some damage to his eyes, we will have no scars or regrets – because I never loved you anyway.

 We had a good time together, but we both knew it wouldn't last forever.

 UPDATE 17-9-2011: Thanks to everyone for your messages.
 I am physically fine now – my skin was irritated but I didn't get any in my eyes.
-After doing research and speaking with the opthamologist, we suspect it was an alkaline not an acid chemical – alkalai burns are actually more damaging than acid.
-Roy's (temporarily) lost part of the conjunctiva due to his ocular burn, and the skin surrounding his eyes was burned, and remains quite inflamed.
+After doing research and speaking with the opthamologist, doctors suspect it was an alkaline not an acid chemical – alkalai burns are actually more damaging than acid.
+R's (temporarily) lost part of the conjunctiva due to his ocular burn, and the skin surrounding his eyes was burned, and remains quite inflamed – it will grow back.
 The main concern now is to ensure his eyes don't become infected because he's (temporarily!) lost the natural protection we have surrounding our eyes.
 This was a random event, and we appreciate Thailand – and particularly its wonderful medical facilities – as much as ever.

 NB: I will not be posting pictures of my husband's burns, as has been suggested by strangers who have emailed me.
 He is not a sideshow act.
-I have nothing to gain from posting our experience – in fact it detracts from my work.
+I have nothing to gain from posting our experience.
 But we were concerned when the doctor indicated there had been '2 similar incidents recently'.